 |The Overstrand municipality placcard|

-Detailed articles about the plight of the breeding oystercatchers and plovers a description of remedial actions were published extensively.
+Detailed articles about the plight of the breeding oystercatchers and plovers, as well as a description of possible remedial actions were published extensively.
 Articles were published on the BirdLife Overberg website, our social media platforms, the Village News and the Hermanus Times.
 The articles were also forwarded to several smaller local newspapers.
 These issues were also highlighted in an interview with Whale Coast FM at the beginning of the summer holiday period.
 It is recommended that such media campaigns should continue in future particularly during important holiday periods and long weekends.

 LARGE BEACH BEHAVIOUR POSTERS